-USE DISTRICT CONTROLS Additions to Assisted Living Facilities СВ 1.
+USE DISTRICT CONTROLS Additions to Assisted СВ 1.
 Minimum lot area: 40,000 square feet, with public water & Sewer.
-2. Minimum living floor area: Efficiency Unit without cooking facilities 275 Square Feet Assisted Living Facilities CA Efficiency Unit with cooking facilities 325 Square Feet One Bedroom 475 Square Feet Two Bedroom 650 Square Feet 3.
+Living 2.
+Minimum living floor area: Facilities Efficiency Unit without cooking facilities 275 Square Feet Assisted Living СА Efficiency Unit with cooking facilities 325 Square Feet Facilities One Bedroom 475 Square Feet Two Bedroom 650 Square Feet 3.
 Common area: The common area of the structure shall be at least 35% of the total building area.
 Common area shall be defined as all area not devoted to residential units.
 4. Parking requirements: .4 spaces per living unit.
 5. Transportation: The facility shall provide daily private transportation for residents to local facilities and services.
 6. Occupancy: Residential units shall be for persons of at least 62 years of age and in the case of multiple occupancy of a dwelling unit, one (1) person shall be at least 62 years of age, none less than 55 years.
-Emergency Call System: Each residential unit shall have an emergency call/intercom system with 24 hour on site response.
-Residential Unit Facilities: a) Each residential unit shall include at least a toilet, sink and one shower. b) a residential unit may include cooking facilities 9.
+7. Emergency Call System: Each residential unit shall have an emergency call/intercom system with 24 hour on site response.
+8. Residential Unit Facilities: a) Each residential unit shall include at least a toilet, sink and one shower. b) a residential unit may include cooking facilities 9.
 Density: 40 residential units/acre maximum density.
-10. Noise regulation: No outdoor sound systems shall be allowed.
-11. Sidewalks: Sidewalks shall be available or 177
+10. Noise regulation: No outdoor sound systems 184 shall be allowed.

-12. Gross Floor Area: the minimum gross floor area for a building containing an Assisted Living Facility shall be 20,000 square feet.
-13. Common kitchen/dining facilities: The facility shall have kitchen facilities for preparing and serving full meals to residents.
-Common dining facilities shall be provided.
-14. Open Space: In addition to required buffers and parking/roadway area the facility shall provide suitably landscaped a recreational/open space of not less than 10% of the total lot area.
-Calculation for this area shall include all passive/active outdoor recreational facilities as well as other landscaped areas exclusive of the buffers and roadway/parking area.
-15. Staffing: a registered or licensed practical nurse shall be on site on call 24 hours/day.
-Agricultural All Rural & 1.
-Use shall be on a lot not less than two acres. or Farm Residence Districts 2.
+- 11. Sidewalks: Sidewalks shall be available or constructed to provide access to neighborhood facilities and services. - 12.
+Gross Floor Area: the minimum gross floor area for a building containing an Assisted Living Facility shall be 20,000 square feet. - 13.
+Common kitchen/dining facilities: The facility shall have kitchen facilities for preparing and serving full meals to residents.
+Common dining facilities shall be provided. - 14.
+Open Space: In addition to required buffers and parking/roadway area the facility shall provide a suitably landscaped recreational/open space of not less than 10% of the total lot area.
+Calculation for this area shall include all passive/active outdoor recreational facilities as well as other landscaped areas exclusive of the buffers and roadway/parking area. - 15.
+Staffing: a registered or licensed practical nurse shall be on site on call 24 hours/day. - 1.
+Use shall be on a lot not less than two acres. - 2.
 No animals or poultry (except household pets) shall be kept less than 100 feet from any property line.

-The keeping of Honeybees shall be permitted Agricultural All Rural & as an accessory use to a residential principal or Farm Residential use on any lot in accordance with the Honey Bees Districts. following hive density restrictions: Commercial 1.Lot sizes of 1/4 acre or less: up to two colonies and up to two nucleus colonies shall be permitted.
-2.Lots of 1/4 acre to 1/2 acre shall limit the number of colonies to no more than 4 colonies and up to three nucleus colonies.
-3.Lots of 1/2 acre to 1 acre shall limit the number to 6 colonies and up to four nucleus colonies.
-4.Lots great than 1 acre shall not be limited as long as the guidelines on Best Management Practices are followed.
+The keeping of Honeybees shall be permitted as an accessory use to a residential principal use on any lot in accordance with the following hive density restrictions:

+1.Lot sizes of 1/4 acre or less: up to two colonies and up to two nucleus colonies shall be permitted.

+2.Lots of $\frac{1}{4}$ acre to $\frac{1}{2}$ acre shall limit the number of colonies to no more than 4 colonies and up to three nucleus colonies.

+3.Lots of $\frac{1}{2}$ acre to 1 acre shall limit the number to 6 colonies and up to four nucleus colonies.

+4.Lots great than 1 acre shall not be limited